Evergreen guide • updated periodically Last updated: Covers: family • employment • DV • humanitarian • investment

 • EB-2 NIW (National Interest Waiver): often used by researchers, engineers, and founders when the work has U.S. national interest value.

-• Strong NIW cases read like a structured impact dossier: measurable outcomes, expert support, sector relevance, and a clear plan.
+• Strong NIW cases usually rely on measurable outcomes, expert support, sector relevance, and a clear future plan.

 EB-3 (skilled workers / professionals / other workers)